-32.036 Parsnip Moth (Depressaria radiella) larva close-up.
+32.036 Parsnip Moth (Depressaria radiella) larva.
 Details as above.

-32.017 Brindled Flat-body (Agonopterix arenella), Bankhouse wood, Aug.17th 2010.
-Netted at dusk and still in good condition despite that.
+32.017 Brindled Flat-body (Agonopterix arenella), Bankhouse wood, Aug.
+17th 2010.
+Netted at dusk but still in good condition despite that.

 32.024 Dusted Flat-body (Agonopterix assimilella) larva on Broom, Norland moor, May 20th 2010.